 The practice uses something called the AntiGravity Hammock along with some standard yoga moves (as well as a few from dance, Pilates and calisthenics).
 You perform the moves hanging from the hammock, letting you decompress tight joints and relieve pressure while aligning the vertebrae of the spine without strain.
 It even allows you to perform advanced yoga inversions without neck or back compression.

 With Crossfit franchises popping up all across the country, people are drawn into the classes based on the premise that Crossfit’s specialty is having no specialty at all.
 These intense classes combine cardio, strength training and endurance, allowing people to push their bodies to the limit.

 No two workouts are the same, but each one consists of functional exercises (think pushups, pullups, deadlifts, overhead presses, skipping, squats, running) using equipment like dumbbells, kettlebells and skipping ropes.
-You might feel like puking after pushing your body to the limits in a workout, but you'll see results – fast.
+You might feel like puking after pushing your Healthy Body to the limits in a workout, but you’ll see results – fast.

 You might think indoor rock climbing looks easy, but once you start scaling that wall, it’s anything but.
 The key is that it challenges you both physically and mentally.
 Not only do you need the strength to pull yourself up the wall, you have to plan the best way to get there.